Vydia/react-native-background-upload/README.md

 4. Ensure Android SDK versions.
 Open your app's `android/app/build.gradle` file.
 Ensure `compileSdkVersion` and `targetSdkVersion` are 25.
 Otherwise you'll get compilation errors.

+## 3. Expo

+To use this library with [Expo](https://expo.io) one must first detach (eject) the project and follow the normal `react-native link` instructions.
+Additionally on iOS there is a must to add a Header Search Path to other dependencies which are managed using Pods.
+To do so one has to add `$(SRCROOT)/../../../ios/Pods/Headers/Public/**` to Header Search Path in `VydiaRNFileUploader Group` module using XCode.

 # Usage